Tecdiary/tsms-guide/v1/faqs/README.md

 ### Can I white label it to have my company name and logo?

-Yes, you can.
-Please update the App Name in system settings.
+No, there is no option to change logo.
+Please update the Name in settings, you can upload the order logo (will be used on view order page)

-### How can I change the invoice logo?
+### How can I change the order logo?

-Please upload the new logo from invoices settings.
+Please upload the new logo from settings.

 ### How can I translate into other language?

 No, version 1 only have English language and not translate-able.
 We add this feature in future updates.

-### How can I enable Indian GST?
+### How can I enable Taxes?

-You don't have to enable it, just add taxes and then assign those to your products.
-System will automatically calculate the correct taxes for you depending on the invoice and customer/vendor states.
-This is useful for all other countries those uses state related taxes such as Canada.
+You can add taxes on order page as you need or set the default in settings

 ### Can I install this item on localhost?